We may earn a commission if you make a purchase through the links on our website.

 Pros:

-• Doubles as a security tool, allowing administrators to discover open ports, and applications communicating over ports that are suspicious
+- Doubles as a Security Tool: Serves as a powerful security tool, allowing administrators to discover open ports, identify suspicious applications communicating over ports, and assess network security vulnerabilities.

-• Offers a GUI version, Zenmap, which lowers the barrier to entry for new users
+- Offers a GUI Version (Zenmap): Availability of a GUI version, Zenmap, lowers the barrier to entry for new users and provides a user-friendly interface for performing network scans and analyzing scan results.

 Cons: